Members are at the heart of the BMA. Our elected members, supported by expert staff, play an important part in all our work.

 Committee role profiles

-Congratulations, and thank you – representing the views of your colleagues and making a difference to doctors’ working lives is one of the most important roles you can take on.
-Your input and commitment is important to the BMA and to those you represent.
+If you have just been elected to your committee, congratulations and thank you - representing the views of your colleagues and making a difference to doctors’ working lives is one of the most important roles you can take on.

 Read more about being an elected member of the BMA

-There is an induction session at your first meeting, and you will be sent a comprehensive range of information.
-Haven’t received yours?
-Please get in touch with the relevant committee secretariat.
+- There will be an induction session at your first meeting, and you will be sent a comprehensive range of information.

 - leadership courses, which you are required to attend, depending on your role.

-Your committee induction information should cover everything you need to know about being a committee member, from expenses, honoraria and childcare to the BMA code of conduct.
+We have created a dedicated area with all you need to know about our expenses - from expenses, honoraria and childcare to the BMA code of conduct.